The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 Lord Moynihan

 Lord Moynihan (1866-1936) was undoubtedly Leeds’s most distinguished surgeon and apparently a most impressive person.
-You can imagine, as my mother knew him well, that he was mentioned frequently to me as an example of a career target!
+You can imagine, as my mother knew him well, that he was mentioned frequently to me as an example of a career target!!!
 I had to keep reminding mother that he was a world leader in surgery and someone very special and I was just an average boy!
 The expression “Lord Moynihan used to say….” was a frequent start to piece of maternal advice for me on a wide variety of topics in my childhood.
-However, in summary the working relationship and the family connections through the Leeds Amateurs with Lord Moynihan obviously had a favourable effect on The Misses Walker’s undoubted success in Leeds; so, indirectly, he was a significant influence on our family – particularly on mother.
+However, in summary, the working relationship and the family connections through the Leeds Amateurs with Lord Moynihan obviously had a favourable effect on The Misses Walker’s undoubted success in Leeds; so, indirectly, he was a significant influence on our family – particularly on my mother.

 Mother was involved with Moynihan’s hands in that she would manicure them.
 Moynihan carried the principle of keeping his hands clean far beyond the operating theatre.
 He had them manicured once or twice a week and wore cotton gloves while going about his ordinary activities.
 He would say that “the perfect surgeon must have the heart of a lion and the hands of a lady, not the claws of a lion and the heart of a sheep”.
 Or again, ” Infinite gentleness, scrupulous care, light handling and purposeful, effective, quiet movements which are no more than a caress, are all necessary if an operation is to be the work of an artist and not merely of a hewer of flesh.”